em3ndez/tiny-web-server/README.md

   When a filter is already added
     ✓ Then an identical filter path can't be added again When using Selenium to subscribe in a browser
+Dec 21, 2024 3:28:48 PM org.openqa.selenium.devtools.CdpVersionFinder findNearestMatch
+WARNING: Unable to find an exact match for CDP version 131, returning the closest version; found: 130; Please update to a Selenium version that supports CDP version 131
-    ✓ Then it should echo three messages plus -1 -2 -3 back to the client Given a TinyWeb server with a path registered
+    ✓ Then it should echo three messages plus -1 -2 -3 back to the client Given a Tiny web server with a path registered
-    ✓ Then it should not be able to register the same path again Given a TinyWeb server with a path registered
+    ✓ Then it should not be able to register the same path again Given a Tiny web server with a path registered
-    ✓ Then it should not be able to register the same path again Given a TinyWeb server with filters and an endpoint ✓ Then it should collect statistics for filters and endpoint ✓ Then it should collect statistics for missing endpoints ✓ Then it should not collect statistics filter that notionally match when the endPoint is a 404 Given a TinyWeb server with composed paths
-    ✓ Then it should respond correctly to requests at the composed endpoint When additional composition can happen on a previously instantiated Tiny.WebServer ✓ Then both endpoints should be accessible via GET Given a TinyWeb server with ConcreteExtensionToServerComposition
-    When that concrete class is mounted within another path ✓ Then endPoints should be able to work relatively Given a started TinyWeb server
+    ✓ Then it should not be able to register the same path again Given a Tiny web server with filters and an endpoint ✓ Then it should collect statistics for filters and endpoint ✓ Then it should collect statistics for missing endpoints ✓ Then it should not collect statistics filter that notionally match when the endPoint is a 404 When additional composition can happen on a previously instantiated Tiny.WebServer ✓ Then both endpoints should be accessible via GET Given a Tiny web server with ConcreteExtensionToServerComposition When that concrete class is mounted within another path ✓ Then endPoints should be able to work relatively Given a started Tiny web server
     When additional composition happens
-      ✓ Then illegal state errors should happen for new paths() ✓ Then illegal state errors should happen for new 'all' filters() ✓ Then illegal state errors should happen for new filters() ✓ Then illegal state errors should happen for new endPoints() ✓ Then illegal state errors should happen for new endPoints() Given a TinyWeb server with an SSE endpoint
+      ✓ Then illegal state errors should happen for new paths() ✓ Then illegal state errors should happen for new 'all' filters() ✓ Then illegal state errors should happen for new filters() ✓ Then illegal state errors should happen for new endPoints() ✓ Then illegal state errors should happen for new endPoints() Given a Tiny web server with an SSE endpoint
     ✓ Then it should receive server-sent events
-  Given an inlined Cuppa application
+  When serving static files
+    ✓ Then it should return 200 and serve a text file ✓ Then it should return 404 for non-existent files ✓ Then it should return 200 and serve a file from a subdirectory ✓ Then it should return 200 and serve a non-text file Given an inlined Cuppa application
     When the endpoint can extract parameters
       ✓ Then it should extract parameters correctly from the path